rgb-protocol/RGB-Documentation/rgb-state-and-operations/state-transitions.md

 As an interesting scalability feature of RGB, multiple **State Transitions** can be aggregated in a **Transition Bundle**, so that **each bundling operation** fits one and only one contract leaf in the [MPC](../annexes/glossary.md#multi-protocol-commitment-mpc) tree:

 * A [Transition Bundle](state-transitions.md#transition-bundle) collects all transitions that refer to a given contract.
-State Transition details may be selectively revealed to different recipients, while the `InputMap` structure we will describe later ensures that allocations can be spent only once.
+State Transition details may be selectively revealed to different recipients, while the input map structure we will describe later ensures that allocations can be spent only once.
 * The Transition Bundle is hashed to produce its [BundleId](state-transitions.md#bundleid), which is included in a leaf of the [MPC](../annexes/glossary.md#multi-protocol-commitment-mpc) Tree at a position that is determined by its contract ID.
 * When all bundles are included in the tree, the empty leaves are filled with random data and its merkle root is computed.
 The MPC commitment, composed by the merkle root and parameters used in the tree construction, is finally included into a Tapret or Opret output thanks to [DBC](../annexes/glossary.md#deterministic-bitcoin-commitment-dbc), so that the bitcoin transaction unequivocally commits to a set of RGB state transitions.
 * The [Anchor](../commitment-layer/anchors.md) represents the _connection point_ between the Bitcoin Blockchain and the RGB client-side validation structure.